dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR02.md

         vlax-vbArray (8192)
 ```

-After this last step, the point in now ready for use by Visual LISP‟s (vla-addline) function.
+After this last step, the point in now ready for use by Visual LISP's (vla-addline) function.
 Here's how it would look to create this point in the Visual LISP editor.
 Notice that when the function (vla-safearray-fill) is used, you don't need to save its return value although you can if you like.

 This is a lot of work just to get a point for use in Visual LISP ActiveX.
 You could always make a wrapper function to do this or, you could use the easier to use function (vlax-3D-point).
 This function takes a list, or separate coordinate data like you are use to dealing with in AutoLISP and returns a safe array.
 Let's take a look at how that's done for the Line's EndPoint.